Aleosiss/rising_tides/ReadMe.md

 		- Triangulation
 		- Verify that Over The Shoulder works against burrowed/concealed units
 		- Add Over the Shoulder exception for civilians that are actually faceless
-		- Verify that Echoed Agony panic is working on the right values by logging the rolls
-		- Add Guilty Conscience
 	- General:
 		- Animations/Visuals
-=		- Add x2/lw abilities to PsionicAbilityList
+		- Add x2/lw abilities to PsionicAbilityList

 ###### Current Table:
 	- Shatter The Line: If this unit kills an enemy within X tiles, it triggers a flush effect on other enemies within X tiles.
 2/3 turn cooldown. credits to /u/PostOfficeBuddy